Identity-Unkn0wn/Ender-5-Plus-Upgrades/Klipper & .cfgs/Klipper.md

  * From here it will take you back to the instillation UI screen
  * Now we will install moonraker, Type `2` and press enter
  * it should detect how many instances of klipper you installed and display it, if not type that number in and press enter.
- > * If you have more than one instance, it will ask you to confirm the amount you want to install.
+ > * *NOTE:* If you have more than one instance, it will ask you to confirm the amount you want to install.
 Hit enter as Yes is the default.
  * This should be quick, but if not, be patient and let it install.
  * Once this is complete It will take you back to the instillation UI again.
- > * If you have more than one, all of your instances will appear with their IP address.
+ > * *NOTE:* If you have more than one, all of your instances will appear with their IP address.

 > Example: